Welcome to the University of Georgia Bee Program

 The University of Georgia Bee Laboratory is located at the University Horticulture Farm, 1221 Hog Mountain Road, Watkinsville.
 All honey bee-related research programs are coordinated from the offices onsite.
 The bee lab also hosts the annual meetings of the GBA Junior Beekeepers Program, the monthly meetings of the Eastern Piedmont Beekeepers Association, as well as occasional extension programs for beekeepers and the public.

 The main building ("New Lab") is fully furnished with restroom facilities, kitchenette, a general laboratory, and the new molecular laboratory suite featuring multiple PCR (polymerase chain reaction) machines, environmental controls, a fume hood, and an ultra-low freezer.
-There are also the standard tools for conducting general research and teaching, including digital scales, microscopes, dissecting scopes & equipment, a centrifuge, refractometers, queen bee artificial insemination (AI) equipment, three environmental chambers, a freezer & refrigerator, and an insect specimen repository.
+There are also the standard tools for conducting general research and teaching, including digital scales, microscopes, dissecting scopes and equipment, a centrifuge, refractometers, queen bee artificial insemination (AI) equipment, three environmental chambers, a freezer and refrigerator, and an insect specimen repository.

-The auxiliary building ("Old Lab") has indoor and outdoor accommodations for the equipment and tools needed to house, handle and feed honey bees: woodworking power equipment & supplies, painting equipment, cane sugar, medicines, miticides, bee hive components & materials, veils, bee suits, gloves, smokers & fuel, hive tools, bottles, buckets & brushes, and various bee hive accessories such as pollen traps, pest control apparatuses, weighing cages, and queen rearing equipment.
+The auxiliary building ("Old Lab") has indoor and outdoor accommodations for the equipment and tools needed to house, handle and feed honey bees: woodworking power equipment and supplies, painting equipment, cane sugar, medicines, miticides, bee hive components and materials, veils, bee suits, gloves, smokers and fuel, hive tools, bottles, buckets and brushes, and various bee hive accessories such as pollen traps, pest control apparatuses, weighing cages, and queen rearing equipment.
 There are two additional storage buildings used for bulk research containers and specialized devices, as well as five farm vehicles, permanently assigned to the program.

 The surrounding apiary (UGA Horticulture Farm) hosts about 50 bee colonies and numerous nucleus colonies.
 The program utilizes between 10 and 20 outlying apiary locations at any given time, based on the current research program parameters, access to which is voluntarily donated to the University by local land owners.

 Directions to the Bee Lab